RolnickLab/ClimateSet/README_emulator.md

 If you wish to download only specific climate model data, please refer to the instructions on [hugginface](https://huggingface.co/datasets/climateset/causalpaca/blob/main/README.md).

 If you happen to be inside of Canada and wish to download the data in a different way, you can also make use of the provided bash script.
 Please note that this option is very slow for users located outside of Canada.

+# SET YOU DATASET PATH adn download dataset

+in
+- constants.py as well as in the
+-  download_climateset.sh,
+set the path to where you want your dataset to be downloaded.
+Then execute:

 ```bash
 bash download_climateset.sh
 ```